LiusuZeng/RAFT/README.md

 The leader will never delete or change its own log entries.

-When receiving requests from clients, the leader will send out log replication message (the AppendEntries RPC) to all other nodes and seek the last common index, the last index where the leader and followers has the same term, based on responses, and append leader's log to follower's from the last common index.
+When receiving requests from clients, the leader will send out log replication message (the AppendEntries RPC) to all other nodes and seek the last common index, the last index where the leader and followers share the same term, based on responses, and append leader's log to follower's from the last common index.

 Once one index is successfully replicated over majority of servers, this index is considered committed and will be applied to every nodes’ finite state machine.